 Patrick Vernon OBE

-social commentator; founder, 100 Great Black Britons; editor in chief, Black History Magazine
+social commentator; founder, 100 Great Black Britons; creator, Every Generation Game: Windrush Edition

 Patrick is also founder of Every Generation Media and 100 Great Black Britons, which develops education programmes, publications and films on cultural heritage and family history.
 Patrick was made Pioneer of the Nation for Cultural History by the Queen in 2003.
 He is a leading expert on African and Caribbean genealogy in the UK.
-Patrick is a founding member and campaigner for Windrush Day as a public holiday to celebrate the migrant contribution to Britain.
+In 2017 was appointed editor for Black History Month magazine and in 2018 for Windrush Commemorative magazine.

 Follow Patrick on Twitter: @ppvernon

 Saturday 2 November, 14:00 Cinema 2